The Swiss National Bank will release their Monetary Policy Assessment and LIBOR Rate on Thursday morning at 4:30 am New

 Record job creation streak, but will it continue?

-As of December 2016 the US economy has had 75 consecutive months of job growth, the longest streak of job creation since 1939.
-Different people have different opinions about what caused it or how long it will continue.
+From September 2010 to February 2019 the US economy has had 101 consecutive months of job growth, the longest streak of job creation since 1939.
+Different people have different opinions about what has caused it and whether it will continue.

 The Nonfarm Payroll is part of the Bureau of Labor Statistics monthly Employment Situation report.
 It shows the number of jobs added or lost in the U.S. economy in the last month, excluding jobs in the farming industry.